 Professor; Director, Institute of Environment; Director/PI, CREST CAChE

-Institute of Water and the Environment; Center for Aquatic Chemistry and Environment
+Institute of Environment; Center for Aquatic Chemistry and Environment

 Office: OE 148A, ACII 220A

-Crowl has published over 60 peer-reviewed articles over the course of his career.
-He received his BS in Biology at Ohio State University and his MS and PhD in Zoology at the University of Oklahoma.
+Crowl has published more than 60 peer-reviewed articles over the course of his career.
+He received his BS in Biology at The Ohio State University and his MS and PhD in Zoology at the University of Oklahoma.